 Dosha balancing.
 Two specific panchakarmas for the Aryuveda cleanse are shamana and shodhana.
 The shamana therapy calms the doshas through lifestyle practices and diet while shodhana balances the excess dosha and helps the practices to be truly felt and imprinted.
 When all doshas are in balance, the cleanse is profound because it can more deeply purify the body.
 If you don’t know your dominant dosha, you can take our quiz or learn more about the Ayurvedic body types throughout our blog.

-This cleanse also removes fat-soluble toxins.
+Th cleansing process also removes fat-soluble toxins.
 The ghee in the kitchari during this cleanse supports the healthy fortification of good minerals while the body eliminates waste and toxins.